petri-nft/petri-frontend/README.md

 # 🌳 Petri Frontend

-> Your tree, your pet, your legacy—powered by real data.
+> Your tree, your pet, your legacy

 A gamified tree stewardship platform that transforms environmental action into an engaging experience.
 Plant real trees, mint dynamic NFTs, and nurture your TreeToken through AI-guided care powered by satellite data.